uelca/Extracting-Security-Knowledge/README.md

 # Current State of the Folders
 In the current state the programm was executed for 34 "Bausteine".
 These can be found in the "Notwendige Bausteine.txt".
 These are the "Bausteine" which are needed for the "Handwerksprofil".
 If you are interested in other "Bausteine" then please follow the "Configuration" Chapter.
+Else you can have a look in the Sub-Folders of the "Single Excel Files" folder to get an idea of how ChatGPT created new Relations and Vulnerabilities.

 # Configuration
 Following steps should be taken if you are interested in other "Bausteine" then the ones specified in the "Notwendige Bausteine.txt"